Join us for the year-long Ten Directions Certificate in Ecotherapy.

 In our online learning programme, you will complete five nature therapy exercises per week (Monday to Friday) over a period of five months, and share your experiences in our forum, with tutor feedback and support.

-This nature therapy course also offers the chance to attend a total of 90 hours of ecotherapy workshops (with a few UK-based in-person options available), provided by a range of tutors who teach ecotherapy skills from many different angles.
-38 hours of these workshops accompany the online learning programme and they are only available to those who sign up for the full course.
-You are then given a pass to attend a further 52 hours of workshops on the topics that you are interested in (avoiding the topics you aren’t), creating a tailored experience.
-Everything from working with groups to eco-art, storytelling, spiritual topics and ecopsychology is covered.
-You can choose to attend our intensive retreats in the Scottish Borders alongside online workshops or instead, with just a small extra cost for meals.
-It is, however, possible to do the course entirely online, as many international students do.
+This nature therapy course also offers the chance to attend a total of 100 hours of ecotherapy workshops (with a few UK-based in-person options available), provided by a range of tutors who teach ecotherapy skills from many different angles.
+Everything from working one-to-one in nature, running community groups, exploring eco-art and storytelling to ecopsychology is covered.
+You can also choose to attend an intensive retreat in the Scottish Borders alongside online workshops or, instead, or to do the course entirely online, as many international students do (on the understanding that we are UK-based and that we run online workshops in UK-friendly hours).
 If you are looking for nature therapy certification online, you might find that our Ten Directions course suits your needs.

 There is an optional second year of training – the Diploma – for those who want to deepen their practice, and you can find out more about that here.